 - In the Family Guy episode "The Son Also Draws," a touching reconciliation between Peter and his son Chris is greeted with a round of 70s folk classic "Cat's In The Cradle" by a forest of hallucinogenic talking trees.
 Then one of them raises a lighter and they all burst into flames.

-- In the My Little Pony: Friendship Is Magic episode "The Mane Attraction", many unicorns in the audience (including Rarity) light up their horns in a manner similar to this trope when Coloratura performs "The Magic Inside".
+- In the My Little Pony: Friendship Is Magic episode "The Mane Attraction", many unicorns in the audience (including Rarity and Twilight) light up their horns in a manner similar to this trope when Coloratura performs "The Magic Inside".